Sydney to Singapore- An unusual flight arrangement in controversial Business seat

 • Sydney (SYD) to Singapore (SIN): 6301km/ 3915 mi, 7 hours 26 minutes

-• Qantas Airways: QF291
+• Qantas Airways: QF291 flown by Finnair

 • Finnair Airbus 330 Business Class

-Boarding Qantas Flight 291 is like stepping into a paradox where the expected norms are all flipped on their heads.
-The flight belongs to Qantas but Finnair provides the plane, pilots crew and service.
-Meals, amenity kit, and entertainment are all provided by Qantas and all carry Qantas branding.
-But the true twist comes with the cabin crew—rather than Finnish, they’re all Singaporean, adding another layer of fascination to this already unconventional flight experience.
-And right in the middle is the Finnair business seat, which is like no other and which has divided its users into two different camps: fans and foes.
+Boarding Qantas Flight 291 is a little weird.
+The flight belongs to Qantas, but Finnair provides the plane, pilots, crew, and service.
+Meals, amenity kits, and entertainment are all provided by Qantas and carry Qantas branding.
+The true twist comes with the cabin crew—rather than Finnish, they’re all Singaporean, adding another layer of fascination to this already unconventional flight experience.
+So you have Finnish pilots flying a Finnish plane with Qantas amenities and a crew that is effectively unrelated to Qantas or Finnair!

-The Qantas Finnair Wet Lease is not a Code Share
+This is not a Code Share arrangement…

-When I described this flight to friends, they all nodded sagely and described code-share flights they had been on.
-A code-share flight is a partnership where an airline sells a ticket on another airline.
-So, while I have a Qantas ticket with a Qanats flight number, my flight turns out to be an Emirates or American Airlines-operated flight.
-The original airline that sold me my ticket has nothing to do with the actual flight.
-This flight, however, is not a code-share but a unique partnership between Qantas and Finnair…
+So when I described this flight to my flight nerdy friends, they all nodded sagely and described code-share flights they had been on..
+My ticket had nothing to do with the actual flight.
+This flight, however, is not a code-share but a unique partnership between Qantas and Finnair.
+A unique partnership.

 Booking (Online): 10/10

-I needed to travel to Asia and was waiting to book my flight to take advantage of Qantas’ double status credit promotion.
-My goal with this promotion was to find the most affordable seats that also offer the highest number of status credits, which are essential for maintaining my high-status frequent flyer benefits!
 After monitoring fares for several weeks, I seized the opportunity when Qantas launched their promotion.
 However, I quickly discovered that all available discounted business class seats to Asia had been snapped up.
-Turning to Google Flights, I meticulously searched for the optimal route from Australia to Asia to maximize my status credits.
+Turning to Google Flights, I meticulously searched for the most optimal route from Australia to Asia.
 Eventually, I secured a booking on this flight and was thrilled to have chosen the Qantas/ Finnair option.

 Check-In: 10/10